Dalbergia sissoo: Fuel wood

 The calorific value of both the sapwood and heartwood is excellent, being reported to be 4,908 kcal/kg and 5,181 kcal/kg, respectively.
 As a fuel wood, it is grown on a 10- to 15-year rotation.
 The tree has excellent coppicing ability, although a loss of vigor after two or three rotations has been reported.
 The wood makes excellent charcoal for heating and cooking.

+Fodder

+The leaves and sprouts make for important winter fodder for monkeys and animals.
+By turning the fodder into silage, digestive issues can be avoided.

 Traditional medicine

 The tree's seed oil and powdered wood are used in the treatment of skin ailments.
 Dalbergia sissoo may also have efficacy in the treatment of stomach and blood conditions.

 Teeth brushing

 Traditionally, slender tree twigs (called datun) are first chewed as a toothbrush and then split as a tongue cleaner.
-This practise has been in use in Pakistan, Africa, and the Middle East for centuries.
-Many of India's 80% rural population still start their day with the teeth cleaning twig either with Salvadora persica or Azadirachta indica.
+This practice has been in use in Pakistan, Africa, and the Middle East for centuries.
+Many of India's 80% rural population still start their day with the teeth-cleaning twig either with Salvadora persica or Azadirachta indica.
 In other parts of the world, shisham twigs are still collected and sold in markets for this use in rural areas.